Bob Baldwin (musician): The NewUrbanJazz radio program

-In October 2008, Baldwin fused his musician and radio skills and launched NewUrbanJazz Radio, which programs The NewUrbanJazz Lounge, a 2-hour program that is affiliated on over 40 stations in the U.S. WJAB (Huntsville, Al), WFSK (Nashville, Tn), WNAA (Greensboro, NC), WVAS (Montgomery, Al) and WVSU (Birmingham) were their initial affiliate base.
-NewUrbanJazz is a fusion of contemporary Jazz, fused with Urban and Brazilian flavors, but also spins music from independent artists.
-Baldwin's decision to launch NewUrbanJazz Radio Format was based on the sudden closure of CD101.9., and his show has expanded to stations in Springfield (WEIB), Atlanta (WCLK), and the U.S. Virgin Islands (WTJX), as well as some stations under the African-American Public Radio Consortium.
+In October 2008, Baldwin launched NewUrbanJazz Radio, which programs the NewUrbanJazz Lounge, a 2-hour program that is affiliated throughout the US.
+Their initial affiliate base was WJAB (Huntsville, Alabama), WFSK (Nashville, Tennessee), WNAA (Greensboro, North Carolina), WVAS (Montgomery, Alabama) and WVSU (Birmingham), Alabama.
+NewUrbanJazz is a fusion of contemporary Jazz, fused with urban and Brazilian flavors, and also spins music from independent artists.

-Early career
+Baldwin launched the NewUrbanJazz radio format due to the sudden closure of CD101.9., and his show has expanded to stations in Springfield (WEIB), Atlanta (WCLK), and the U.S. Virgin Islands (WTJX), as well as some stations under the African-American Public Radio Consortium umbrella.

+Podcast content

+In March, 2023, Bob Baldwin began the Jazz and Music Roundtable, which showcases music from all genres.

+In April, 2023, Bob Baldwin and Porter Carroll II began the Artists Who Love The Knicks, a platform that discusses the New York Knicks.

+Career spotlights

-Between March and September 1986, Baldwin, along with New York-based guitarist Al Orlo, created the Bob Baldwin/Al Orlo Project, and they performed on Sundays at the Vinnie Pastore-owned Crazy Horse, a now-defunct small rock and roll club (with a capacity of 50 people) in New Rochelle, New York.
-It was a workshop-based project to practice and perform live original material written by Orlo and Baldwin.
+Between March and September 1986, Baldwin, along with New York–based guitarist Al Orlo, created the Bob Baldwin/Al Orlo Project, and they performed on Sundays at a small rock and roll club located in New Rochelle, New York, called the Crazy Horse, which was owned by now-actor Vinnie Pastore.
+The Baldwin/Orlo Project was a workshop-based project to practice and perform original material live written by Orlo and Baldwin.

-Baldwin opened up for the aforementioned trumpeter Browne at The Bottom Line, based in New York City, NY.
-From that performance, he played alongside Browne in his band, and later collaborated with him on his disc No Longer I, a Gospel-Jazz recording in 1987.
-Through that production, he met Danny Weiss, the then President for Malaco Jazz.
-They later co-produced Baldwin's first disc, I've Got a Long Way to Go together on Malaco Records in 1988 along with David Wilkes.
-He began his Contemporary Jazz music career with his first solo album release in 1988 ("I've Got a Long Way To Go") on Malaco Jazz Records.
+In 1986, Baldwin and Orlo opened up for trumpeter Tom Browne at The Bottom Line, based in New York City.
+From that performance, Browne hired Baldwin to play in his band, and later collaborated with him on his disc No Longer I, a Gospel-Jazz recording in 1987.
+Through those sessions, he met Danny Weiss, the then-President for Malaco Jazz.
+In 1988, they later co-produced Baldwin's first disc, I've Got a Long Way to Go together on Malaco Records in 1988 along with David Wilkes.
 The project was submitted to the Sony Innovators Award in 1989 and won first place.
 One of the top three finalists included the Detroit music group Straight Ahead.
 Roberta Flack was the finalist judge.
+Over the years, Baldwin collaborated with Danny Weiss and the Shanachie label in 1997 (Cool Breeze), 2001 (Bob Baldwin Presents the American Spirit), and in 2023, Weiss and Baldwin reunited with the keyboard project We 3 Keys alongside fellow keyboardists Gail Jhonson and Phil Davis, which was produced by all three artists for Shanachie.
+Baldwin continues to maintain a long working relationship with Weiss spanning across five decades.

-That award led to his artist signing to Atlantic Jazz, then presided by Sylvia Rhone.
+With the help of Weiss and Wilkes along with producer Larry Maxwell, along with the success of I've Got a Long Way to Go, Baldwin secured his first artist solo deal with Atlantic Jazz, then presided by Sylvia Rhone.
 He produced 2 discs for in 1990 and 1992 (Rejoice and Reflections of Love).
 Reflections charted top-20 on the Billboard Contemporary Jazz Charts.

-In 1997, Baldwin found the company, City Sketches, Inc., a production music house.
-It is now where Baldwin houses all of his self-owned recordings.